Ess Bouquet by The Crown Perfumery Co. {Perfume Review & Musings}

 The initial sensation of freshness in Crown Perfumery Ess.
 Bouquet has taken on the additional nuances of aromatic herbs (seemingly herbs such as thyme, basil) and lavender.
 The bergamot and lemons with the addition of limes are as bright as ever.
 The orris powder is faithfully present together with the rose.
 The base seems to have become enriched with vanilla, and the ambergris is now paired with vegetable musk, ambrette seed, and perhaps vegetable amber.
 The contrast between the citrus-y opening and the warm balmy base makes one think immediately of the great classic Shalimar by Guerlain, but as if it were a more bucolic and primitive rendition of it.
 It is more lightly scented than Shalimar Light.
 Past the slight bitterness and strong herbal facet of the beginning that seems to rest on a cologne accord, one experiences an enrapturing root-y iris slowly unfolding on a bed of ambergris and vanillic and rosey undertones.
 The bergamot bursts forth enduringly while being anchored in deeper animalic and balmy notes.
 The enduring sensual dry-down reveals a delightful elegant fruity and musky note of ambrette seed that is particularly refined.
 Despite its simple, natural aspects, it is a fragrance that betrays understated old-world complexity.

-The perfume is a combination of apothecary charm with its remedial connotations of a perfume meant to revive the spirits with its near-tonic properties allied with a sophisticated elegance hinting at a yearning for the bucolic and the natural from within the confines of the industrial city.
-Translated into a more modern lingo, one could dub it the office scent of Queen Victoria, with its proper versatile aspect, but it does not let us forget that this is an office scent that was once worn in crinoline.
+Translated into a modern lingo, one could dub it the office scent of Queen Victoria, with its proper and versatile aspects, but it does not let us forget that this is an office scent that was once worn in crinoline.
 Nor does it let us forget that country gentlewomen and gentlemen from the Georgian era might have approved of its naturalness and earthy elegant character.

 Ess.
 Bouquet by Crown Perfumery is now discontinued as the perfume house, after having been revived by Clive Christian, is now defunct anew.
-But the scent can still be purchased at Parfums Raffy although it is one of the harder-to-find ones.
+But the scent can still be purchased at Parfums Raffy, although it is one of the harder-to-find ones.

 Read our review of Crown Perfumery Maréchale 90.